trmid/pool-limo/README.md

 </html>
 ```

-- You can edit the white text that is in-between the tags.
+- You can edit the text that is in-between the tags.
 Example:
 ```html
 <some-tag>Your text here.</some-tag>
 ```